 As impressive as the architecture of St Petersburg are the contents of the museums and art galleries.
 The Hermitage is one of the world’s greatest art museums, with an immensely rich collection of paintings, sculpture, antiquities and decorative arts filling the enormous Winter Palace of the Romanovs.
 The Russian Museum comes as a revelation to most visitors, for apart from icons (and there is a wonderful collection) the great achievements of Russian painters, particularly during the 19th century, are scarcely known outside the country.

 Fly at c.
-9.15am from London Heathrow to St Petersburg (British Airways; time in the air: c.
-3 hours 15 minutes).
-There is time to settle in before a short walk in the vicinity of hotel and dinner.
+10.00am from London Heathrow to St Petersburg via Helsinki (Finnair; time in the air: c.
+6 hours 30 minutes).
+Dinner is in the hotel.

 A full-day excursion to two of the summer palaces about 20 miles from St Petersburg, both set in extensive landscaped parks with lakes and pavilions.
 At Tsarskoye Selo, formerly Pushkin, the main building is the outsized Rococo Catherine Palace by Rastrelli, its richly ornamented interiors painstakingly restored after war damage.
 At Pavlovsk, also well restored, the graceful Neo-Classical Great Palace with encircling wings was in part built by Scotsman Charles Cameron.

 A morning excursion to Peterhof (by hydrofoil, weather permitting), the magnificent palace on the Gulf of Finland with cascades and fountains.
 Some free time for independent exploration.